oktadev/okta-blog/README.md

 - http://localhost links should be wrapped in back ticks (e.g. `http://localhost:3000`)
 - Links that start with developer.okta.com should be relative (e.g. instead of `https://developer.okta.com/docs/whatever.html`, just use `/docs/whatever.html`)
 - Code with {{ variable }} needs a "raw" wrapper.
 For example:
+- To hide the cover image on post set `hide-cover-img: true` on the front matter.

 <pre>
 {% raw %}